Query Complexity of Tournament Solutions: Introduction

 \subsection{Related Work}

-} \shortversion{{\bf Related Work.~~}} The work of Balasubramanian et al.~\cite{DBLP:journals/jal/BalasubramanianRS97} (rediscovered by Procaccia~\cite{procaccia2008note}) is the closest predecessor of our work where he shows that the query complexity of Condorcet winner in tournaments is $2n-\lfloor \log n \rfloor -2.$ There have been several other works in the literature which study the query complexity of various problems in tournaments.
+} \shortversion{{\bf Related Work.~~}} The work of Balasubramanian et al.~\cite{DBLP:journals/jal/BalasubramanianRS97} (rediscovered by Procaccia~\cite{procaccia2008note}) is the closest predecessor of our work where they show that the query complexity of Condorcet winner in tournaments is $2n-\lfloor \log n \rfloor -2.$ Goyal et al.~\cite{goyalCaldem17} show that all the edges need to be queried to find a vertex with some specific degrees.
+There have been several other works in the literature which study the query complexity of various problems in tournaments.
 For example, Noy and Naor use comparison-based sorting algorithms to find feedback sets and Hamiltonian paths in tournaments~\cite{bar1990sorting}.
 There have been works in computational social choice theory on communication complexity of different voting rules~\cite{conitzer2002vote} and query complexity of preference elicitation in various domains~\cite{Conitzer09,deypeak,deycross,DBLP:journals/corr/DeyM16}.
 However, the querying model in the above works is completely different from ours and consequently, neither the results nor the techniques involved in these works are directly applicable to our work; a query in the works above asks: ``Does a voter $v$ prefer an alternative $x$ over another alternative $y$?''